Kitch41/web-app-from-scratch-2324-team-Cascading-style-peepz/README.md

 ### Stephan

+We started off with the idea of making a website about hobby's, so I immediately thought of something to do with movies.
+I also knew there was some kind of movie API so I decided to go for it.
+I wanted to make the site very personal and tried to incorporate some visual ideas.
+For example, the carrousel is designed after a filmstrip and the loading icon is a shutter.
+With the Open Movie Database API I could add my movies and also pick and choose what information I wanted to display.
+In the end I made a very simple website showcasing some of my favourite movies.

 ### Nicole

 I wanted to make a portfolio.
 I wasn't completely sure where I wanted to go with it and didn't want to waste too much time on designing instead of coding, so I kept the design simple and I changed my idea about what it was going to be as I was coding it.
 Now it's just a preview of the projects I worked on without much information.